2024 Georgia Democratic presidential primary

-The 2024 Georgia Democratic presidential primary was held on March 12, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-124 delegates to the Democratic National Convention were allocated to presidential candidates.
+The 2024 Georgia Democratic presidential primary was held on March 12, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside two more states and one territory.
+108 delegates to the Democratic National Convention were allocated in an open primary, with additional 15 unpledged delegates.

-Incumbent President Joe Biden announced on April 25, 2023, his bid for a second term.
-He faced a primary challenge from author and 2020 presidential candidate Marianne Williamson.
-A protest movement was also endorsed by multiple organizations protesting the Gaza war, which encouraged voters to submit blank ballots, which are counted in the state.
+Incumbent President Joe Biden had announced on April 25, 2023, his bid for a second term, and faced a primary challenge from author and 2020 presidential candidate Marianne Williamson and representative Dean Phillips.
+A protest movement inspired by the success of the Uncommitted National Movement was endorsed by multiple organizations protesting the Gaza war, encouraging voters to submit blank ballots, although the number of blank ballots was scarcely published in media and not listed as part of the official result.

-President Biden won the primary in a landslide.
+Biden won the primary overwhelmingly, with around 93% and 276,141 votes (including in this case the portion of 2.2% or very roughly 6,500 blank ballot votes).
+Williamson had a result of 2.9% or 8,673 votes in second place.
+Not considering the blank ballots, the official results were a few fractions higher.

 Scheduling controversy

 On February 4, 2023, the Democratic National Committee approved a new 2024 primary calendar, moving Georgia's primary ahead to February 13 on the fourth primary date sanctioned by the DNC.
 This vote was preceded by a December 2022 vote of the DNC Rules and Bylaws Committee, held after a letter from President Biden requesting the change was released.
 DNC members who supported this new plan said this would give a better representation of Democratic voters' preference during the early months of the campaign.
 Members of the Georgia Democratic Party noted that moving their primaries to comply with the new calendar would require changing Georgia state law that mandates the state to hold both the Democratic and Republican primaries on the same day.
 This was unlikely to happen since the state's legislature was controlled by Republicans.
 In May 2023, Georgia Republican Secretary of State Brad Raffensperger denied the DNC's request for a separate February date and scheduled the Georgia primaries for March 12.
 The DNC accepted this date, saying the state party showed a "good faith effort" to comply with the new calendar.
 Because state law prevented the earlier date, the DNC granted Georgia a waver and counted its delegates in full.